 Croatia is a land of jaw-dropping landscapes and natural beauty.
 Plitvice Lakes National Parks holds lush, dense, forests, while Dubrovnik is surrounded by jagged cliffs and golden beaches.
 Its love of sport, especially football is feverish countrywide, and its club rivalries and their supporters are some of the most passionate in the world.
 Touted as the new French Riviera, the Dalmatian Coast offers revellers incredible beauty set against a majestic, mountainous backdrop.

 Many of the cities will have names that you recognise and so a holiday to Zagreb may not be quite the step into the unknown you might imagine it to be.
-With other areas, such as Split and Dubrovnik, available, Fred.\ Holidays can help you find the perfect itinerary for you trip to Croatia.
+With other areas, such as Split and Dubrovnik, available, we can help you find the perfect itinerary for you trip to Croatia.

 Rome and Greece are heavily woven into Croatian history, and festivals are an enormous part of its culture and society.
 Every year since 1950, The Dubrovnik Summer Festival has been a six week open-air music, theatre and dance extravaganza.
 Sculpture is also prevalent in Croatia's cultural history and one of its most spectacular examples being the 'wooden doors of Split cathedral' by Andrija Buvina.
 It is also full of architecture and music.